Battle of Resaca de la Palma - Dates & Conflict:

 As the Mexicans departed Palo Alto, Taylor made no immediate effort to pursue them.
 Still recovering from the May 8 fight, he also hoped that additional reinforcements would join him.
 Later in the day, he elected to push forward but decided to leave his wagon train and heavy artillery at Palo Alto to facilitate more rapid movement.
 Advancing along the road, the lead elements of Taylor's column encountered the Mexicans at Resaca de la Palma around 3:00 PM.
 Surveying the enemy line, Taylor immediately ordered his men forward to storm the Mexican position (Map).

-The Battle of Resaca de la Palma:
+Battle of Resaca de la Palma - The Armies Meet:

 In an attempt to repeat the success of Palo Alto, Taylor ordered Captain Randolph Ridgely to move forward with the artillery.
 Advancing with skirmishers in support, Ridgely's gunners found it slow going due to the terrain.
 Opening fire, they had difficulty spotting targets in the heavy brush and were nearly overrun by a column of Mexican cavalry.
 Seeing the threat, they switched to canister and drove off the enemy lancers.
 As the infantry advanced through the chaparral in support, command and control became difficult and the fighting quickly degenerated into a series of close-quarter, squad-sized actions.